openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-serviceExtensionAbility.md

 > **NOTE**
 >
-> The APIs of this module are supported since API version 9 and are deprecated in versions later than API version 9.
-You are advised to use [@ohos.app.ability.ServiceExtensionAbility](js-apis-app-ability-serviceExtensionAbility.md) instead.
+> The initial APIs of this module are supported since API version 9.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
+> The APIs provided by this module are system APIs.
 > The APIs of this module can be used only in the stage model.

 ## Modules to Import